 St. Margaret’s Church Betley

-This revised document was reviewed by the Parochial Church Council on
+This document was be reviewed by the Parochial Church Council on 14th May 2019

 The Parochial Church Council (PCC) of St. Margaret’s Church Betley will take all reasonable care to ensure the safety of the children, young people and vulnerable adults for whom it bears responsibility.